 Obviously, the last six months (and the last two years) have been a strikingly unique period in the economy and the markets, with the complexity of the pandemic, and societies' various responses to it, playing an enormous role in the fortunes of many businesses and in the near-term psychology amongst investors in the markets.
 Across the economy, while a few companies will simply revert to a normal post crisis environment, many others have had their business opportunity (and their TAMs) strengthened by structural changes brought on or accelerated by the pandemic (ecommerce, internet advertising, social networking, cloud computing, digital payments, mobile computing, etc.).
 These companies, we believe, will have the opportunity to grow substantially in the years to come as they take market share in an increasingly digital-first world.
 Others have had their business prospects and TAMs damaged (even if, as compared to last year, their businesses are currently doing better) and their management teams have struggled to adapt and innovate.
 These companies, we believe, face a multi-year period of subpar (if any) top line growth with compressing margins and, in many cases, worsening balance sheets.
-To our thinking, COVID has only further accelerated the pre-existing pace of innovation driven "creative destruction" that we believe will dominate company and stock performance in the years to come.
+To our thinking, COVID has only further accelerated the pre-existing pace of innovation driven by "creative destruction" that we believe will dominate company and stock performance in the years to come.

-We have a great degree of confidence that each of the companies whose stocks have recently crashed in our portfolio will be amongst the select winners of this creative destruction and will continue to emerge as top Secular Growth Companies of the next decade.
-To us, these recent drawdowns have materially increased the size of the gap between stock prices and our intrinsic value calculations and as noted above, we have increased these positions to be (cumulatively) more than 50% of our long book.
-We have also increased the size of our short book of mature businesses that are facing increasing competitive pressures.
+We have a great degree of confidence that each of the companies whose stocks have recently crashed in our portfolio will be amongst the select winners of this creative destruction and will continue to emerge as amongst the best Secular Growth Companies of the next decade.
+To us, these recent drawdowns have materially increased the size of the gap between stock prices and our intrinsic value calculations for these companies and, as noted above, we have increased these positions to be (cumulatively) almost 50% of the Fund.

-This long and short combination has resulted in our largest gross exposure since inception.
 If we are right on these businesses' fundamentals, then we believe the Fund is poised for extremely strong absolute and relative performance in the months and quarters to come.